Fabry–Pérot Cavity Simulation (FDTD): 1D Optical Resonator Tutorial

 9. Extending to 2D

-Once the simulation has completed, open the snapshots/ directory and view the results.
-Example field
+After the simulation has completed, open the snapshots/ directory.
+Example results are shown in

 ??–